Virginia State Trojans

 The Virginia State Trojans (also VSU Trojans) are the athletic teams that represent Virginia State University, located in Petersburg, Virginia, in NCAA Division II intercollegiate sports.
-The Trojans compete as members of the Central Intercollegiate Athletic Association for all 14 varsity sports.
+The Trojans compete as members of the Central Intercollegiate Athletic Association for 14 of their varsity sports.
 Virginia State has been a member of the CIAA since 1920.

-Varsity teams

-List of teams
+Sports sponsored

-The trojans field 7 men's and 7 women's sports teams, including:
+The Trojans field 10 men's and 10 women's sports teams, including: